tomlockwood/terraform-remote-work/README.md

 # TODO

+* Split network, jumpbox, and devboxes into separate terraform folders
 * Make it easy to create a new disk image for use as a development environment
 * Keep images and boot an instance for them using a conditional apply statement (image name is repo name)
 * Make ssh work to target internal IP from vscode SSH extension